 How it works

-You may have to pay a tax charge if the total value of your pension on 5 April has increased by more than £40,000 when compared to the value of your pension on the previous 6 April.
+You may have to pay a tax charge if the total value of your pension on 5 April has increased by more than the allowance when compared to the value of your pension on the previous 6 April.

 Most members who breach the limit are protected from the charge.
 Any unused annual allowance from the previous 3 years can be carried forward to use this year.